 Kat is innovative and has many unpredictable ideas that drive her to progress most of the time.
 While posting content on Scarlet’s platforms, she here and there makes rash choices dependent solely upon transient feelings.

 This is an excellent lesson.
-While running virtual entertainment for a business, advertising office, or any organization, it is vital to ensure each post is decisively planned and not posted impulsively.
+While running virtual entertainment for a business, advertising office, or any organization, ensuring each post is decisively planned and not posted impulsively is vital.

 The Social Dilemma